Hans van de Haar: Managerial career

 In the summer of 2013, Van de Haar became manager of Topklasse side FC Lienden.
 In 2016, he moved to SV Spakenburg to become the head coach of the team in the newly formed Tweede Divisie, where he was a fired on 7 January 2017.

 On 8 May 2018 he was added to FC Lienden's staff for the remainder of the 2017–2018 season.
 He was also an assistant-coach at FC Utrecht.

 In February 2020, it was announced that Van de Haar left would leave Lienden after the 2019–20 season, to join Tweede Divisie club TEC as their new manager.
 In January 2024, it was announced that Van de Haar and his assistant Eric Meijers would leave the club at the end of the 2023–24 season.

 On 9 January 2025, Van de Haar was appointed assistant coach to Sjors Ultee at Eerste Divisie club TOP Oss.
+On 4 March 2025, it was announced that he would also take up the position of head coach of Vierde Divisie club MASV from the 2025–26 season, alongside his role at TOP Oss.

+In August 2025, Van de Haar suffered a cerebral infarction, which kept him away from coaching duties for approximately six months.
+He returned to the sidelines in January 2026.

+Personal life

+Van der Haar grew up in the Hoevelaken area and nowadays lives in Stoutenburg.